andrekovac/explain-programming/content/blog/other/learn-to-code.md

 	- [Are frameworks like React JS something you should learn after you've mastered JS, or can you learn it now?](#are-frameworks-like-react-js-something-you-should-learn-after-youve-mastered-js-or-can-you-learn-it-now)
 	- [My experience in education](#my-experience-in-education)

-## Introduction

 > André, if I want to start programming, where should I start?

 I get asked this question a lot!
-This articles is my (elaborate) reply.
+This article is my (elaborate) reply.

-### What should I learn first?
-Web Development, Data Science, AI?
+## Which part of programming should I learn first?

+Web Development, Data Science, AI - There are so many options to start.

 Creating things you can share with others is motivating - Such a thing is a website or an app.
 That's why I recommend to start with **web development**.